-- Your ophthalmologist will ask questions about whether you have had any injury or previous eye problems or surgeries.
-Frequently, a history of similar symptoms is useful, so be sure to tell your ophthalmologist if you have previously experienced them.
-Your eyelid and facial hygienic habits, along with any cosmetic usage, are also useful information for your ophthalmologist.
+- An ophthalmologist will ask questions about whether one has had any injury or previous eye problems or surgeries.
+Frequently, a history of similar symptoms is useful, so be sure to tell

-- Your eyes and eyelids will be examined, including the underside of the eyelid.
-Your ophthalmologist may use a slit lamp (a microscope-like device with a powerful light) to examine your eye.
+An ophthalmologist may use a slit lamp (a microscope-like device with a powerful light) to examine

 Must Read Articles Related to Sty